Fully translated courses give you access to high-quality learning experiences.

 All standard Home Care Aides (HCAs) and Adult Child Providers must complete 12 CE credits every year before their birthday.

-Some online, webinar and in-person instructor-led CE courses may be offered in your preferred language.
-When you call the MRC to enroll in these courses, they can let you know what classes are available.
+Some webinar and in-person instructor-led CE courses may be offered in your preferred language.
+You can call the MRC to find and enroll in these courses.
+They can let you know what classes are available.